-In Pigot’s 1828 commercial directory for Leicester the Corkers were the only cork-cutters to qualify for an entry.
-Daniel Corker’s shop was still at York Street while his father Thomas Corker was now residing at Church Gate, Leicester.
+In Pigot’s 1828 commercial directory for Leicester the Corkers were the only cork-cutters to qualify for an entry (18).
+Daniel Corker’s cork-cutting workshop was still at York Street while his father Thomas Corker was now residing at Church Gate, Leicester.
 In the summer of 1828 Thomas Corker was aged 84.

 Not long after the 1828 directory was compiled, Daniel Corker died at the young age of 37.
 He was buried at St George’s Church, Leicester, on 5 October 1828.
 His father Thomas Corker, aged 87, was buried at St Margaret’s Church, Leicester, on 18 January 1831.

 More Corker Cork-Cutters

 For the 1780 British general election the pollbook for Westminster named John Corker, a cork-cutter of New Court, Channel Row [Cannon Row], Westminster (19).
 Possibly he was the John Corker, the son of John and Rosamond Corker, baptised on 6 December 1734 at Uttoxeter, Staffordshire.

 In the late 1770s a John Corker, in the cork-cutting profession, was living in east London at ‘Bluegate Fields, Ratcliffe-highway’ near the church of St George-in-the-East (20).
 It is not known if he was the same John Corker listed in the Westminster pollbook.
 Daniel Corker, the son of the London cork-cutter John Corker and his wife Sarah, was baptised on 9 August 1778 at St George-in-the-East church (21).